-PR18 Complete studies for New Orleans East and Algiers transit centers and needs for mobility hubs.
-2023-2024 • PR19 Formalize an Art in Transit program to support the placement of art on shelters, rolling stock, and transit centers.
-2023-2026 • PR20 Develop vehicle standards for each route and service type, including vehicle amenities.
-2023-2023 • PR22 Following the completion of studies for the New Orleans East and Algiers Transit Centers, design and construct these hubs.
-2025-2030 • PR23 Establish design and programming standards for mobility hubs.
+- PR18 Complete studies for New Orleans East and Algiers transit centers and needs for mobility hubs.
+2023-2024 PR19 Formalize an Art in Transit program to support the placement of art on shelters, rolling stock, and transit centers.
+2022-2026 PR20 Develop vehicle standards for each route and service type, including vehicle amenities.
+2022-2023 PR22 Following the completion of studies for the New Orleans East and Algiers Transit Centers, design and construct these hubs.
+2025-2030 PR23 Establish design and programming standards for mobility hubs.
 Construct 2-3 hubs by 2026, and the remaining by 2030.
-2026-2030 • UP11 Improve waiting experience for riders by providing appropriate stop level amenities based on stops standards 2023-2030 UP12 Create an updated stops database and system for keeping it up to date 2023 • / : # ACTION ITEM TIMING /: # PR1 · TIMING 2023 ACTION ITEM Review new mobile app functionality (including accessibility) PR1 ACTION ITEM Review new mobile app functionality (including accessibility) and make all upgrades necessary and possible Introduce new regional fare products that support easier 2023 PR1 PR2 Review new mobile app functionality (including accessibility) and make all upgrades necessary and possible Introduce new regional fare products that support easier transfers between transit agencies Study and recommend smart card options for integrating fare passes for multiple transportation options and integrating transit passes into other payment cards, such as EBT cards, 2023 2023
+2026-2030 UP11 Improve waiting experience for riders by providing appropriate stop level amenities based on stops standards 2023-2030 UP12 Create an updated stops database and system for keeping it up to date 2023 STRATEGY: # ACTION ITEM TIMING STRATEGY: Provide easy payment options # PR1 ACTION ITEM Review new mobile app functionality (including accessibility) TIMING PR1 ACTION ITEM Review new mobile app functionality (including accessibility) and make all upgrades necessary and possible Introduce new regional fare products that support easier TIMING 2023 PR1 PR2 ACTION ITEM Review new mobile app functionality (including accessibility) and make all upgrades necessary and possible Introduce new regional fare products that support easier transfers between transit agencies Study and recommend smart card options for integrating fare passes for multiple transportation options and integrating transit passes into other payment cards, such as EBT cards, TIMING 2023 2023